andreamoro-git/blog/_posts/2022-05-08-prettify-git-log.md

 c6b5de1 2021-08-19 04:29:36 -0500 Initial commit
 ```

-The alias also colorizes the columns, outputs the last 20 commits by default but accepts an optional -n argument at the end.
+The alias also colorizes the columns, outputs the last 20 commits by default but accepts an optional -xxx argument at the end to output a different number of commits (xxx is such number).
 The command to store it globally is the following:

 ```